sytabaresa/kingly/README.md

 ## API design
 The key objectives for the API was :

+- generality, reusability and simplicity
-- generality and reusability (there is no provision made to accommodate specific use cases or frameworks)
+  - there is no explicit provision made to accommodate specific use cases or frameworks
   - it must be possible to add a [concurrency and/or communication mechanism](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) on top of the current design
   - it must be possible to integrate smoothly into React, Angular and your popular framework
   - support for both interactive and reactive programming